spdx/license-list-XML/DOCS/new-license-workflow.md

 To do that, [send a pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) (commonly known as a PR) to the project.

 If you've never sent a PR before, or if you hit any problems, please let us know!
 We'll help you with the process so you can successfully contribute to the license list.

+If the PR will take care of the issue's request, then in the PR description (not the PR title or comments, and not the commit message) you should include a line that says `Fixes #`, with the issue number immediately following the hash sign.
+That way, when the PR is merged, GitHub will automatically close the issue as well.

 After you send your PR, the team will have a look and provide feedback.
 It might be that more changes are needed.
 If that's the case, simply make the changes in your clone of the repo and then commit them.
 Your PR will automatically update with the changes, so you won't have to do anything special.